mjambon/thoughts/src/definitions/definitions.md

 This internal structure is considered an implicit world model.

 *** explicit-model
-title: Explicit Model
+title: explicit model
 synonyms: explicitly

 A [model] transferable by a [system] to another system using [symbols] forming a language.

 *** understanding
-title: Understanding
+title: understanding

 (1) Some measure of how much a [mind] reproduces [implicitly] the essential features of some external